Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition: Introduction

 \section{Introduction}

 Visual Place Recognition (VPR) constitutes a cornerstone of long-term autonomous navigation, enabling robots to accurately localize within previously visited environments despite drastic changes in visual appearance \cite{lowry2015visual, zhang2021visual}.
 The fundamental challenge of this task stems from the stringent requirement to simultaneously satisfy two distinct and often conflicting objectives: \textbf{condition invariance} \cite{milford2012seqslam, sattler2018benchmarking} and \textbf{viewpoint invariance} \cite{hausler2021patch, berton2022rethinking}, as illustrated in Fig. \ref{fig:1}.
-On one hand, environmental dynamics—such as day-to-night transitions, seasonal cycles, and weather fluctuations—induce drastic non-linear photometric distortions that severely degrade feature stability \cite{zaffar2021vpr}.
+On one hand, environmental dynamics---such as day-to-night transitions, seasonal cycles, and weather fluctuations---induce drastic non-linear photometric distortions that severely degrade feature stability \cite{zaffar2021vpr}.
 On the other hand, variations in the camera's 6-DoF pose result in complex projective transformations, scale changes, and occlusions, thereby disrupting spatial correspondence \cite{warburg2020mapillary}.
 Consequently, constructing a robust representation capable of withstanding these compounded perturbations while capturing the intrinsic essence of a scene remains a core scientific problem in the field.

 To obtain such invariant representations, modern VPR methodologies have converged to a two-stage paradigm: a feature extraction Backbone $\Phi$ and a global Aggregation Head $\Psi$.
 Specifically, the backbone $\Phi$ is responsible for extracting discriminative local features from raw images, while the aggregation head $\Psi$ fuses these local cues into a compact global descriptor.
 Historically, extensive research efforts have been dedicated to training specialized backbones \cite{arandjelovic2016netvlad, berton2022rethinking, zhu2023r2former}.
 However, with the emergence of powerful visual foundation models represented by the DINO series \cite{zhang2022dino}, the capability to extract robust local features has become increasingly mature and generalized.
-Consequently, the bottleneck for achieving all-scenario invariance has decisively shifted to the aggregation module $\Psi$.
 The critical question now lies in how to organize these high-quality features to construct a global descriptor that remains stable under the aforementioned geometric and photometric transformations.

 Existing aggregation methods primarily fall into two categories, yet both face distinct dilemmas.
 The first category is Supervised Implicit Aggregation \cite{ali2023mixvpr, lu2024cricavpr}.
 These methods employ massive Multi-Layer Perceptrons (MLPs) or attention mechanisms, attempting to implicitly approximate the compositional rules between features through intensive training on specific datasets.
 However, this strategy essentially encodes domain-specific data-driven priors rather than learning general physical laws, leading to heavy reliance on training data and limited generalization capabilities in cross-domain scenarios.
 The second category is Unsupervised First-order Aggregation \cite{keetha2023anyloc, malone2025hyperdimensional}.
 To maintain an unsupervised nature, these methods often revert to rudimentary aggregation schemes, such as Generalized Mean (GeM) pooling \cite{radenovic2018fine} or VLAD clustering.
 While these methods based on First-order Statistics are general, they neglect the rich structural correlations among features, resulting in inherent sensitivity to environmental perturbations.